 Richard J. Weaver has been in the communications industry since 1994 and has been with Westgate Communications since its inception in 1996.
 He has a B.S. in Management with Minors in Accounting & Manufacturing Technology.
 He holds certifications in Ribbons’ C-15 soft switch, and numerous other manufacturer’s equipment.

-Prior to creating and building the Stehekin Exchange, he engineered and operated the Telephone/Fax world-wide Sea-Launch Network, was the telecommunications consultant and operator for the Brewster Teleport; owned and operated by US Electrodynamics, Inc., and was active in the Sprint Network.
+Prior to creating and building the Stehekin Exchange, he engineered and operated the Telephone/Fax world-wide Sea-Launch Network, was the telecommunications consultant and operator for the Brewster Teleport; owned and operated by US Electrodynamics, Inc., and was active in the MCI Network.

 Some of his overseas work includes engineering and installing the first independent Telephone/Internet network in Madagascar for International Toll aggregation, upgrading and installing several remote sites in the Russian Fareast, serving as an International Toll aggregator for Sakhalin Island, Russia, and receiving and operating a pseudo city code issued by the Russian Federation.